AgalmicVentures/Environment/scripts/README.md

 #### `JsonToXml.py`
 Converts JSON documents to XML with a variety of transformation options.

+#### `MulticastPeek.py`
+Listens to a multicast group and dumps the packets it receives in a human-readable format.

+#### `MulticastPoke.py`
+Sends a packet to a multicast group, optionally repeating it a number of times.
+Useful for keeping groups alive.

 #### `OrganizeTimestampedFiles.py`
 Moves files with timestamps at then end of their names into subdirectories based on a given timestamp format (default `%Y/%m` for monthly buckets).